isomerpages/ncss-pc/_who-we-are/milestones.md

 <img style="width: 100%" height="auto" width="100%" title="President’s Challenge Enabling Employment Pledge" alt="President’s Challenge Enabling Employment Pledge" src="/images/enablingemploymentpledgelaunch.jpg">
 </div>
 <p>President Halimah Yacob launched the President’s Challenge Enabling Employment
-Pledge at the launch of PC2020 to rally employers to provide more employment opportunities to persons with disabilities.
+Pledge at the launch of President’s Challenge 2020 to rally employers to provide more employment opportunities to persons with disabilities.
 The President’s Challenge Enabling Employment Pledge calls on employers to adopt an inclusive mindset, create barrier-free workplace environments and implement supportive employment policies for employees with disabilities.</p>
 <p>Through the Enabling Employment Pledge, President’s Challenge hopes to
 encourage more employers to take the first step and open their doors to persons with disabilities.
 Employers who sign the Pledge can look forward